-At Rosetta we use the Singapore approach to teaching maths based on international research which uses Bruner’s concrete-pictorial-abstract method enabling our children to truly understand why different methods of calculation work.
-With the emphasis on teaching our children to solve problems and build up their repertoire of mental calculation strategies, mathematical fluency and reasoning, it provides our children with the opportunity to contextualise their maths and apply their learning to the practicalities of the world around them.
+At Rosetta we use the Singapore approach to teaching maths.
+We teach our children to solve problems and develop mental calculation strategies, mathematical fluency and reasoning.
+It provides our children with the opportunity to contextualise their maths and apply their learning to the practicalities of the world around them.

 Singapore Maths and why we do it.